TechGrounds-Cloud8/cloud8-se0727/02_Network_1/NTW-02.md

 ### Network Devices
 * Host

 Host are any devices which send or either receives traffic/data over a network.
-Examples: computers,phones,laptop, printer, server, cloudservers Also Internet of Things devices (IoT) like TV, Speakers, Smart Watch, Lights, Refrigerator, Thermometers.
+Examples: computers, phones, laptop, printer, server, cloudservers Also Internet of Things devices (IoT) like TV, Speakers, Smart Watch, Lights, Refrigerator, Thermometers.
-    * When thet make a request, they are called Client
+    * When they make a request, they are called Client
     * When they respond to a request they are called Server

 So depending on the communication it acts as a Client or a Server.